 - Cold temperatures (Under 20°C/68°F)

-The key to treating/avoiding a bud-rot infection is recognizing it on time.
+The main rule to treat/avoid a bud-rot infection is recognizing it on time.

 But what does bud rot look like?